blazium-engine/blazium-docs/tutorials/performance/cpu_optimization.rst

 ------------------

-Although the Godot IDE profiler is very convenient and useful, sometimes you need more power, and the ability to profile the Godot engine source code itself.
+Although the Godot IDE profiler is very convenient and useful, sometimes you need more power, and the ability to profile the Blazium Engine source code itself.

 You can :ref:`use a number of third-party C++ profilers <doc_using_cpp_profilers>` to do this.